-(e) Notification and Distribution of Materials.
-The Company shall notify each Holder of the effectiveness of any Registration Statement applicable to the Shares of such Holder and shall furnish to each such Holder such number of copies of the Registration Statement (including any amendments, supplements and exhibits), the Prospectus contained therein (including each preliminary prospectus and all related amendments and supplements) and any documents incorporated by reference in the Registration Statement or such other documents as such Holder may reasonably request in order to facilitate its sale of the Registrable Shares in the manner described in the Registration Statement.
+(c) Notification and Distribution of Materials.
+The Company shall notify each Holder of the effectiveness of any Resale Registration Statement applicable to the Shares of such Holder and shall furnish to such Holder such number of copies of the Resale Registration Statement (including any amendments, supplements and exhibits), the Prospectus contained therein (including each preliminary prospectus and all related amendments and supplements) and any documents incorporated by reference in the Resale Registration Statement and such other documents as such Holder may reasonably request in order to facilitate its sale of the Registrable Shares in the manner described in the Resale Registration Statement.

-(f) Amendments and Supplements.
-The Company shall prepare and file with the SEC from time to time such amendments and supplements to the Registration Statement and Prospectus used in connection therewith as may be necessary to keep the Registration Statement effective and to comply with the provisions of the Securities Act with respect to the disposition of all the Registrable Shares until the earlier of (a) such time as all of the Registrable Shares have been issued or disposed of in accordance with the intended methods of disposition by the Holder or issuance by the Company as set forth in the Registration Statement or (b) the date on which the Registration Statement ceases to be effective in accordance with the terms of this Section 3.
-Upon twenty (20) business days' notice, the Company shall file any supplement or post-effective amendment to the Registration Statement with respect to the plan of distribution or such Holder's ownership interests in Registrable Shares that is reasonably necessary to permit the sale of the Holder's Registrable Shares pursuant to the Registration Statement.
-The Company shall file any necessary listing applications or amendments to the existing applications to cause the Shares registered under any Registration Statement to be then listed or quoted on the primary exchange or quotation system on which the Common Shares are then listed or quoted.
+(d) Amendments and Supplements.
+The Company shall prepare and file with the SEC from time to time such amendments and supplements to the Registration Statement and Prospectus used in connection therewith as may be necessary to keep the Registration Statement effective and to comply with the provisions of the Securities Act with respect to the disposition of all the Registrable Shares until the earlier of (a) such time as all of the Registrable Shares have been disposed of in accordance with the intended methods of disposition by all Holders (in the case of a Resale Registration Statement filed pursuant to Section 3(a) hereof) or issued in accordance with the intended method of issuance by the Company (in the case of an Issuance Registration Statement filed pursuant to Section 3(b) hereof) or (b) the date on which the Registration Statement ceases to be effective in accordance with the terms of this Section 3.
+Upon twenty (20) business days' notice, the Company shall file any supplement or post-effective amendment to the Resale Registration Statement with respect to the plan of distribution or a Holder's ownership interests in its Registrable Shares that is reasonably necessary to permit the sale of such Holder's Registrable Shares pursuant to the Resale Registration Statement.
+The The Company shall file any necessary listing applications or amendments to the existing applications to cause the Shares registered under any Registration Statement to be then listed or quoted on the primary exchange or quotation system on which the Common Shares are then listed or quoted.

-(g) Notice of Certain Events.
-The Company shall promptly notify each

-Holder of, and confirm in writing, the filing of the Registration Statement or any Prospectus, amendment or supplement related thereto or any post-effective amendment to the Registration Statement and the effectiveness of any post-effective amendment.
+(e) Notice of Certain Events.
+The Company shall promptly notify each Holder of, and confirm in writing, the filing of the Registration Statement or any Prospectus, amendment or supplement related thereto or any post-effective amendment to the Registration Statement and the effectiveness of any posteffective amendment.